 Somehow Thanksgiving is already this week!
 I need to remember to take the turkey out the freezer and get it into the fridge.
 Well, first I have to remember to make sure that there is space in the refrigerator for the turkey!
 Anyone else have that problem??
 Then I need to decide which side dishes I want to make.
 I always have a ton of ideas and can never decide until the last couple of days what I’m going to make.
-Fortunately, I have all of the ingredients on hand, so I can change my mind right up until Thanksgiving.
+Fortunately, I have all of the ingredients on hand, so I can change my mind right up until Thanksgiving. π

 One drink that I know will for sure be offered will be this pumpkin eggnog chai.
 Perfect to serve with dessert or in the evening down time when everyone is too full to move!
-This drink allows you to get pumpkin into one more aspect of the meal, which makes me and my love for pumpkin quite happy.
+This drink allows you to get pumpkin into one more aspect of the meal, which makes me and my love for pumpkin quite happy. π The hint of pumpkin comes through the spices of the chai and ties it to the hint of spice from the eggnog making for a warm, comforting drink that is perfect for relaxing after a big day of cooking (and eating!).

-As I mentioned before, I’m not a huge fan of eggnog by itself, but dress it up in a warm, cozy drink like a chai (with pumpkin, of course!), and I’ll be the first in line to get it!
-I’ll probably be snacking on some Eggnog Muffins with Gingersnap Streusel while I wait!
+As I mentionedΒ before, I’m not a huge fan of eggnog by itself, but dress it up in a warm, cozy drink like a chai (with pumpkin, of course!), and I’ll be the first in line to get it!
+I’ll probably be snacking on someΒ Eggnog Muffins with Gingersnap StreuselΒ while I wait!

 Yield: 2 servings